jpzk/ethsync/README.md

 * Different output formats

 ## Known Caveats / Issues
-* In multi-instance mode, where there is more than one Eventeum instance in a system, your services are required to handle duplicate messages gracefully, as each instance will broadcast the same events.
+* In multi-instance mode, where there is more than one Ethsync instance in a system, your services are required to handle duplicate messages gracefully, as each instance will broadcast the same events.